How to write meaningful staff shout-outs

 A click-through demo showing how to write a shout-out with Stribe.
 Employees who receive recognition are 20x more likely to be engaged.

 To feel appreciated is one of the most important human needs.
-It’s within us all, and it shows that our work is valued.
-With positive-reinforcement we are motivated to keep receiving the feedback we need and desire.
+It’s within us all, and it shows that our work is valued and it matters.

 In a study by Workhuman, 84% of HR leaders say an employee recognition program has created an increase in employee engagement.

-Organisations where recognition occurs have 14% higher productivity level than those without, a considerable impact to keep in mind.
+And organisations where recognition occurs have 14% higher productivity level than those without – a considerable impact to keep in mind.

 Studies also show that productivity is tied to an organisation’s profitability, driving success and giving them a competitive advantage.